freddyt53/liri-node-app/README.md

 * The song's name
 * A link to the song in Spotify
 * The album name
-* If no song is provided then your program will default to "The Sign" by Ace of Base.
+* If no song is provided the program will default to "The Sign" by Ace of Base.

 # When movie-this command is used you will be provided with:
 * Movie Title.